CurtisBarogla/PHPLock/README.md

 ## 3. How to use

-Let's now how to use the component and what's better than a "concrete" use case ? (this assume the components described at section : [Make a component lockable](#2-make-a-component-lockable)).
+Let's see now how to use the component and what's better than a "concrete" use case ? (this assume the components described at section : [Make a component lockable](#2-make-a-component-lockable)).

 This use case assumes the usage of the native implementation of LockerInterface and LockTokenPoolInterface.